adrianomoraes/k5_spectrum_viewer/README.md

 > **Important Note:** K5Viewer is **NOT a remote control tool**.
 It is a passive *screenreader* and data logger.
 It cannot transmit, change frequencies, or modify settings on your radio.
 Its sole purpose is to read, display, and record the data from the radio's screen.

+**Important:** Due to the incremental way the firmware sends frames through the COM port, you must start the program while the radio is at its initial screen.
+**Troubleshooting:** If the program starts but no radio screen appears, try going back to the initial screen (exiting the spectrum analyzer view) and turning the radio off and on again.

 ## ✨ Key Features